 Carbamoyl Aspartate → Dihydro Orotate + H20

-- The hydro Orotate irreversibly oxidized to Orotate by the enzyme Dihydro Orotate Dehydrogenase.
+- The hydro orotate is irreversibly oxidized to orotate by the enzyme Dihydro orotate dehydrogenase.

-- The Eukaryotic enzyme, which contains FMN and Non-heme iron, is located on the outer surface of the inner mitochondrial membrane where quinines supply its oxidizing power.
+- The Eukaryotic enzyme, which contains FMN and Non-heme iron, is located on the outer surface of the inner mitochondrial membrane, where quinines provide its oxidizing power.

 - Orotate reacts with PRPP to yield Orotidine-5-MonoPhosphate (OMP).

 - In this reaction, pyrophosphate is released from the PRPP molecules.

 - The final reaction of the pathway is the decarboxylation of OMP by the OMP decarboxylase to form UMP.
 It is an unusual reaction in that it requires no cofactors.